 Simplified and Cheaper Paperwork and Accounting For Amazon Sellers: UK

 As a sole trader your accounting requirements are incredibly simple – you keep your own records and complete a yearly self assessment and that’s pretty much it!
 It’s something you can easily do yourself or with the help of very basic software.

 With an Ltd company on the other hand it’s much more complex.
 There are specific requirements in place on how you store your accounts and the records you have to keep to complete your annual Confirmation Statement and Company Tax Return.

 While it’s technically not legally required, you’ll have to hire an accountant to handle this all for you.
 The cost can vary hugely but realistically you’re looking at £100 a month to get this taken care of by a professional.
 It’s far from a huge expense but at the same time it’s still a lot more than the £0 a year it costs to do your self-assessment and even if you’re like me and hate any form of accounting and would much rather outsource it all, there are a number of companies that offer to complete your self-assessment for £120, so about ten times less.

 And please don’t be one of those people who try and do their Ltd company accounts themselves.
 Trust me when I say this – it’s not worth it.
 Hire a professional and focus on the higher impact and higher ROI parts of your business!

-In my opinion the accounting and paperwork requirements are the biggest negative to starting a Ltd business.
+In my opinion, the accounting and paperwork requirements are the biggest negative to starting an Ltd business.